acosding/FinalHomework/README.md

 using LCNN or CNN or both

-atleast comparing 2 or 3 groups of super-parameters.(e.g. lr batchsize)
+atleast comparing 2 or 3 groups of hyper-parameters.(e.g. lr batchsize)

 ## Environment